hishikur/sap-side-by-side-be/README.md

 ## References

-The following [repository](https://github.com/fusesource/sap-quickstarts) has been used as a reference to build this service
+The following [repository](https://github.com/fusesource/sap-quickstarts) has been used as a reference to build this service.